top of page

 Making Music Matter For Kids is heping rad parents across the Jersey Shore

-Music programs are often among the first to face reductions when school districts experience budget pressures.
-For example, in nearby East Brunswick, the Board of Education has proposed "devastating and disproportionate cuts to music programs," a situation that is not unique and can impact Jersey Shore districts as well
+âš¡ 1.
+Budget Cuts and Funding Gaps: Music programs are historically the very first to face reductions or complete elimination when school districts experience fiscal pressures.
+For example, nearby Board of Education proposals for devastating, disproportionate cuts to music programs highlight a systemic threat that directly puts Jersey Shore student music tracks at risk.

 Frets Whooper, Music Education The School Boards Ugly Duckling